connorjak/Connectatron/Readme.md

 Connectatron is a node editor for planning and analyzing networks of devices.

 Connectatron uses standards-compliant terminology to enable the user to specify a device's connectors and their capabilities.
 When using the node editor, physical compatibility between connectors is enforced, and protocols are compared across connections (WIP) to ensure electrical/software compatibility.
+At the time of writing, Connectatron handles about 100 connector types and 150 protocols.

 I built this in an effort to make a better way to do things like:
 - Check if I have enough 5Gbps USB 3 ports to support a certain VR setup.